In the UK nearly a quarter of all car journeys are under 2 miles, a distance that could be cycled in 15 minutes.

 - runs close to Dalry and Kilbirnie

 - runs approximately east to west from Kilmarnock in East Ayrshire to Ardrossan

-- connecting Irvine, Kilwinning and the Three Towns.
+- connects Irvine, Kilwinning and the Three Towns

 Both routes link further afield (to Glasgow and Ayr on NCN 7 and Brodick and Lochranza on the Island of Arran on NCN 73).

 Leaflets for the following sections:

 Our Core Paths Plan provides a network of paths for everyday journeys and recreation.
 Download leaflets from our walking page.